Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-03Ybo6-_eWA.md

 ### Transcript

-> rough dedicated servers never heard of it what's that, dedicated service won't make it this year i mean obviously, i don't actually know the state of the dedicated service right at this moment but i'm sure i'm sure we will hit you up
+> rough dedicated servers never heard of it what's that, dedicated service won't make it this year I mean obviously, I don't actually know the state of the dedicated service right at this moment but I'm sure I'm sure we will hit you up